 The Karp Prize, established in 1973 in memory of Professor Carol Karp, is awarded for an outstanding paper or book in the field of symbolic logic.
 This award is made by the Association on recommendation of the ASL Committee on Prizes and Awards.
 This prize is given every five years for a "connected body of research, most of which has been completed in the time since the previous prize was awarded."
 The Prize is awarded every five years and consists of a cash award.

-The Sacks Prize is awarded for the most outstanding doctoral dissertation in mathematical logic; it was established to honor Professor Gerald Sacks of MIT and Harvard for his unique contribution to mathematical logic, particularly as adviser to a large number of excellent Ph.D. students.
+The Sacks Prize is awarded annually for the most outstanding doctoral dissertation in mathematical logic; it was established to honor Professor Gerald Sacks of MIT and Harvard for his unique contribution to mathematical logic, particularly as adviser to a large number of excellent Ph.D. students.
 The Prize became an ASL Prize in 1999; the Fund on which the Prize is based is now administered by the ASL and the selection of the recipient is made by the ASL Committee on Prizes and Awards.
 The Sacks Prize consists of a cash award plus five years free membership in the ASL.

 This is an international prize, with no restriction on the nationality of the candidate or the university where the doctorate is granted.

 The deadline for receipt of nominations usually is September 30 each year.
 For more information, see the Nominations and other information page.